AOSSIE-Org/Rein/README.md

 The diagram below describes the full end-to-end architecture after migrating from WebSocket to HTTP + WebRTC.

+> The following diagram is AI generated and may not be accurate

 ```mermaid
 flowchart TD
     subgraph DESKTOP["🖥️ Desktop (Server)"]